 If you’re just collecting data and not putting it to work for you, then what’s the point of collecting data at all?
 Using analytics tools to create things like point-of-sale reports (POS reports) can help you better understand your business and make informed decisions that get you closer to your goal.

-But first, what is POS reporting anyway?
-Your point-of-sale (POS) system collects data about every transaction you have during the day.
+Point-of-sale (POS) data is information that is collected from every transaction you have during the day from the POS system.
 Most POS systems track the basics, like items purchased and the amount of a transaction.

 Get Started with Square Point of Sale.